Lasagne/Lasagne/README.rst

 Its design is governed by `six principles
 <http://lasagne.readthedocs.org/en/latest/user/development.html#philosophy>`_:

-* **Simplicity**: Be easy to use and easy to extend, with as few abstractions as possible, to facilitate research
+* Simplicity: Be easy to use, easy to understand and easy to extend, to facilitate use in research
-* **Small interfaces**: Have as few classes and methods as possible
+* Transparency: Do not hide Theano behind abstractions, directly process and return Theano expressions or Python / numpy data types
-* **Don't get in the way**: Do not obstruct users with features they decide not to use, and allow all parts to be used independently
+* Modularity: Allow all parts (layers, regularizers, optimizers, ...) to be used independently of Lasagne
-* **Transparency**: Do not hide Theano behind abstractions, directly process and return Theano expressions or Python / numpy data types
+* Pragmatism: Make common use cases easy, do not overrate uncommon cases
-* **Focus**: "Do one thing and do it well"
+* Restraint: Do not obstruct users with features they decide not to use
-* **Pragmatism**: Make common use cases easy, do not overrate uncommon cases
+* Focus: "Do one thing and do it well"

 Installation